RamonJWS/FastAPI/README.md

 - Back to `db_user.py`. `password` is encrypted using hash (boilerplate code for this).
 The new_user (ORM model) is then passed to the db, committed, and then the db is refreshed (refresh only needed due to `id` column).
 - The new_user is then retured from `db_user.py` as an ORM model.
 In `user.py` in the POST decorator we have specified an argument `response_model=UserDisplay`.
-This is used dictate what is passed back in the response body:
+This is used to dictate what is passed back in the response body:
 ```python
 # schemas.py
 class UserDisplay(BaseModel):